clusterio/clusterio/docs/decisions.md

 We previously used JavaScript and switched to TypeScript to provide a robust type system.
 Transitioning to any other langauge would be too significant an undertaking.
+Initially, we supported multiple languages for plugins, including Rust and Go; however, this approach was quickly abandoned due to its complexity.

 ### Webpack